Shakya24/Masters-projects/Customer Analytics/Customer_README.md

 The exploratory data analysis phase of the project helped me uncover following key insights:

--Sales and Brand Insights
+# Sales and Brand Insights

-Sales by Brand:
+-Sales by Brand:
   92% of products are sold primarily in retail stores, while 8% are sold through eCommerce channels.
   Brand D and Brand B have a significantly higher share of eCommerce sales (30%) compared to other brands (average of 5%).
   Home collection products contribute to 25% of total sales for Brand D and Brand F, making it a key category for these brands.

 ## Technical Analysis